CookiesNCream/h5ht/README.md

 # Motivation

-To enhance the development of HTML5 pages.
+To enhance the development of HTML5 pages for experienced users looking for a challenge.

 # Features